List of the busiest airports in the United States

 These are lists of the busiest airports in the United States, based on various ranking criteria.

-Statistics

-Busiest U.S. airports by total passenger boardings
+Busiest U.S. airports by total commercial aircraft enplanements

-The FAA uses passenger boarding for a full calendar year to determine Airport Improvement Program (AIP) entitlements.

-The term hub is used by the FAA to identify very busy commercial service airports.
-Large hubs are the airports that each account for at least one percent of total U.S. passenger enplanements.
+The FAA uses passenger boarding for a half calendar year to determine Airport Improvement Program (AIP) entitlements.
+The term "hub" is used by the FAA to identify busy commercial service airports (which are not necessarily considered airline hubs by the airlines serving them).
+Large hubs are the airports that each account for at least 1 percent of total U.S. passenger enplanements.
 Medium hubs are defined as airports that each account for between 0.25 percent and 1 percent of the total passenger enplanements.

-The 30 large hubs move 70% of the passengers with a traffic increasing by 2.5% from 2016 to 2017, while the 31 medium hubs grew by 5.2% and 16 airports lost airline services between 2014 and 2018, from 445 to 429.

-Mainline carriers are up-gauging their fleet while scope clauses regional aircraft operations and turboprops and 50-seat regional jets are abandoned: aircraft with 50 seats or fewer represented 30% of domestic departures and 12% of seats offered in 2014, falling to 19% in 2018 and 7% of seats.

-Accounting for 18% of passenger traffic, medium hubs stimulate point-to-point services like for Southwest Airlines, operating at 29, carrying most mainline passengers at 24 and more than half at 10.